-ST-I - STMicroelectronics Srl is one of the world’s largest semiconductor companies, offering one of the industry’s broadest product portfolios.
-ST serves customers across the spectrum of electronics applications with innovative semiconductor solutions by leveraging its vast array of technologies, design expertise and combination of intellectual property portfolio, strategic partnerships, and manufacturing strength.
-The ST department participating to the project is the Silicon Biotech team of System Research and Applications (SRA) Group.
+STMicroelectronics Srl is one of the world’s largest semiconductor companies, offering one of the industry’s broadest product portfolios.
+ST serves customers across the spectrum of electronics applications with innovative semiconductor solutions by leveraging its vast array of technologies, design expertise, and combination of intellectual property portfolio, strategic partnerships, and manufacturing strength.
+The ST department participating in the project is the Silicon Biotech team of the System Research and Applications (SRA) Group.

 Who We Are

 The SRA Department is an R&D organization addressing the need of ST to increase system know- how and to scout new markets and technologies.
-Its mission is to provide ST with leading edge innovation in Security, Imaging-Video, Connectivity, Ultra-Low Power and Healthcare, ensuring an early IP access to all ST’s product divisions, as well as to address R&D in new fields.
+Its mission is to provide ST with leading-edge innovation in Security, Imaging-Video, Connectivity, Ultra-Low Power, and Healthcare, ensuring early IP access to all ST’s product divisions, as well as address R&D in new fields.
 In the Healthcare field, SRA with its Silicon Biotech team has been addressing the research on Lab-on-a- Chip-based portable diagnostic systems, for the deployment of molecular diagnostic tests and applications on the field.

 Our Own Experience

-I’m co-author of several papers published on peer-reviewed scientific journals and co-owner of three patent-pending inventions.
-I’ve already participated to three other EU- funded research projects.
+I’m co-author of several papers published in peer-reviewed scientific journals and co-owner of three patent-pending inventions.
+I’ve already participated in three other EU- funded research projects.
 Within the EWA-BELT project, I’ll lead the development of the molecular test to be run on the BIO2BIT ® qPCR portable platform.